-The Kids code – Teaching Computational Thinking in Primary School on-site courses take place in Rijeka, Croatia.
-Blended courses are also an option and the fee paid for the lead-in course taken prior to the on-site course will be deducted from the course fee.
-The Kids code – Teaching Computational Thinking in Primary School are 7 day courses that start on Sunday afternoon and end on Saturday at 13:00 o'clock.
+The Digital Kids – Teaching Computational Thinking in Primary School on-site courses take place in Rijeka, Croatia.
+The Digital Kids – Teaching Computational Thinking in Primary School are 7 day courses that start on Sunday afternoon and end on Saturday at 13:00 o'clock.

 > planned courses

 Euneos has an international team of trainers who are the most experienced in the field of their expertise.
-Meet Euneos' trainers for the Kids code - Teaching Computational Thinking in Primary School course:
+Meet Euneos' trainers for the Digital Kids - Teaching Computational Thinking in Primary School course:

 Main organiser / trainer